 It is unlawful for the federal government to treat men and women differently in the workplace because of their sex or gender.
 It is also unlawful for a supervisor to make any statements that could interfere with the EEO process.

-The Commission has also determined that attempting to dissuade an employee from filing an EEO complaint is a per se violation of the Commission’s regulations against restraint or interference with the EEO process.
+As to per se retaliation, the Commission has also determined that attempting to dissuade an employee from filing an EEO complaint is a per se violation of the Commission’s regulations against restraint or interference with the EEO process.
 See Lewis v.
 Postmaster General, 01922440, 4036/E6 (1994) (attempts by management to dissuade the employee from filing a sexual harassment complaint are “unequivocally prohibited by the regulations.…”).

 Agencies are obligated to ensure that managers and supervisors perform in such a manner as to “insure a continuing affirmative application and vigorous enforcement of the policy of equal opportunity.”
 29 C.F.R. § 1614.102(a)(5); Binseel v.
 Dep’t of the Army, EEOC Request No. 05970584 (Oct.
 8, 1998) (statement made by manager “rather than encouraging the realization of equal employment opportunity in the workforce, served to have a potentially chilling effect on the ultimate tool that employees have to enforce equal employment opportunity”).

 EEOC Regulation 29 C.F.R. §1614.101(b) provides that no person shall be subject to retaliation for opposing any unlawful discriminatory practice or for participating in any stage of the EEO complaint process.